sonalake/generator-jhipster-multitenancy/README.md

     ...
 }
 ```
 This example is based on company being the tenant name, and the filter then being name "COMPANY_FILTER".
 Copy these lines from User.java to ensure no mistakes in filter reference.
-This manual step by now as multitenancy achieved by discriminator columns is not fully supported.
-Issue to watch → https://hibernate.atlassian.net/browse/HHH-6054

 # License